timney/meblog/README.md

 meblog
 ======

-Blog using flask, mongopy and twitter bootstrap
+Blog using flask, pymongo and twitter bootstrap